The Center for Leadership Innovation and Mentorship Building (CLIMB) at California

 seminar called "Women: Changing the Face of Business Leadership" in late March.

-Held in conjunction with the Cal State San Marcos Department of Women's Studies, the seminar is part of Women's History Month on the campus and is set to feature two successful female business leaders: Marina Kotsianas and Patricia Sueltz.
+Held in conjunction with the Cal State San Marcos Department of Women’s, Gender, and Sexuality Studies, the seminar is part of Women's History Month on the campus and is set to feature two successful female business leaders: Marina Kotsianas and Patricia Sueltz.
 Kotsianas is currently founder and CEO of Artia Inc. -- a new media organization -- and also founder of Agribuys Inc. -- a supply-chain technology company for the global food industry.